Fitbit Flex 2 full review

 The Flex 2 will alert you when you're inactive for too long during the day via its Reminders To Move alerts, which are activated if you miss the 250-step an hour minimums.
 This can be switched off, but is a great way to get you out of your chair to walk around and stretch your legs and get moving.

-Fitbit Flex 2 review: the only waterproof Fitbit
+Fitbit Flex 2 review: the first waterproof Fitbit

-It is, however, the only Fitbit tracker that is fully waterproof and boasts the ability to track swimming as an exercise.You have to enter the length of your pool in order to accurately count laps, and this is done via the Fitbit app.
+It is, however, only one of two Fitbit trackers that are fully waterproof and boast the ability to track swimming as an exercise.You have to enter the length of your pool in order to accurately count laps, and this is done via the Fitbit app.
 We're told that it works with front crawl (freestyle), backstroke, breaststroke and butterfly.
+The other waterproof Fitbit is the high-end smartwatch; read our Fitbit Ionic review.

-You can wear it in the shower or bath, unlike the other only water-resistant tarckers from Fitbit.
+You can wear it in the shower or bath, unlike the other only water-resistant trackers from Fitbit.
 Also, see our round-up of the best waterproof swim trackers.
-We think that the Flex 2 might even be used by some Fitbit enthusiasts as a second tracker speciifically for the pool.
+We think that the Flex 2 might even be used by some Fitbit enthusiasts as a second tracker specifically for the pool.

 The Flex 2 is Fitbit's first properly waterproof fitness tracker, and can track your swimming as an exercise activity.
 We haven't fully tested the Flex 2 on a rigorous swim, but will update this review when we have.
 The Flex 2 measures your Swim Duration, and calculates calorie burn during your time in the pool.